ArtemKasianov/UMKA/README.md

 Set of scripts for reads deduplication by UMI

 # How to use
-Proceesing of reads organized in two stages:
+Processing of reads organized in two stages:

 1) Removing barcodes from reads and storing association of it with reads

 - for fixed set of barcodes

   - single - end reads

        FilterAndStoreBySTLSE.pl \<fastq file> \<barcodes list file> \<out stl file> \<out fastq file>

        \<fastq file> - input file with reads to process